An Instagram Wish List

 3) Ability to “re-post” old photos that newer followers may not have seen to the top of your feed.
 Like tweets, Instagram photos have a pretty limited shelf life.
 Unless one of your new followers is bored enough to scroll through your old photos, they will probably never see that killer pic you took that got hundreds of likes.
 It’d be nice to be able to get some additional mileage out of previously popular photos.

 5) More filters.
 I’ve been using Instagram for nearly two years and I don’t believe I’ve ever seen new filters added in that time.
-Aviary is killing Instagram on filter variety at the moment and has been for some time.
+Snapseed destroys Instagram on filter variety.

-6) Google+ and Untappd integration.
-Now that the Google+ API is out there’s no longer an excuse not to be able to share to G+.
-Untappd integration might be a bit trickier, but it’d be nice to have since 99% of my photos are of beer.
+6) Google+ and other third-party app integration.
+Now that the Google+ API is out there’s no longer an excuse not to be able to push Instagram shares to G+.

 7) Collages.
 I shouldn’t have to first edit my photos in another app to create a collage, and yet Instagram gives me no choice.